Omerdica/Pewlett-Hackard-Analysis/README.md

 ![CODE1](Images/retiring_titles.png)

 Next we look at the mentorship eligibility.
-With creating this csv file we can see how could be trained to replace some of the employees that are retiring.
+With creating this csv file we can see how many current employees could be mentored to replace some of the employees that are retiring.
+While creating this code we had to focus on their birth date and when they started with the company.

 ![CODE1](Images/mentor_elg.png)

+After runnig the code we get that only 1,550 current employees that are eligable for mentoring program thta could lead them to go to a different department.

+# Summary